OpenGeoscience/database_assetstore/README.rst

 A Girder plugin to provide access to database tables via extra item endpoints.

-The `POST` `item/{id}/database` endpoint gets sent a JSON object that contains connection information, such as `{"database": "(name of database)", "host": "(host name or IP address)", "table": "(name of table)", "type": "postgres", "user": "(postgres user)"}`.
-This could also include a password and most sophisticated connection information (for instance, a "dsn" value instead of "database", "host", "user", "port", and "password").
+The `POST` `item/{id}/database` endpoint gets sent a JSON object that contains connection information, such as `{"type": "sqlalchemy_postgres", "table": "(name of table)", "url": "postgresql://(postgres user):(postgres password)@(host name or IP address)/(name of database)"}`.
+This could also more sophisticated connection information (for instance, a "dbparams" value with a dictionary of parameters for the connection, such as "connect_timeout").

 At the moment, the type must be "postgres", but this is set up to be extended to other database types.